umbraco/UmbracoDocs/Documentation/Reference/Mvc/views.md

 * @Umbraco (of type `Umbraco.Web.UmbracoHelper`) -> contains many helpful methods, from rendering macros and fields to retreiving content based on an Id and tons of other helpful methods.
 This is essentially the replacement for the 'library' object in the old codebase.
 * @Html (of type `HtmlHelper`) -> the same HtmlHelper you know and love from Microsoft but we've added a bunch of handy extension methods like @Html.BeginUmbracoForm
 * @CurrentPage (of type `DynamicPublishedContent`) -> the dynamic representation of the current page model which allows dynamic access to fields and also dynamic Linq
-* @Model (of type `Umbraco.Web.Mvc.RenderModel`) -> the model for the view which contains a property called CurrentContent which gives you accesss to the typed current page (of type IPublishedContent).
+* @Model (of type `Umbraco.Web.Mvc.RenderModel`) -> the model for the view which contains a property called Content which gives you accesss to the typed current page (of type IPublishedContent).
 * @UmbracoContext (of type `Umbraco.Web.UmbracoContext1)
 * @ApplicationContext (of type `Umbraco.Core.ApplicationContext`)
 * @GetDictionaryValue(string key) -> this is a method that can be accessed directly to return a dictionary value